Please note Edible Health's Digestive Enzyme Collagen was formerly called Gut Health.

 As we’ve seen, there are all sorts of expressions of an unhealthy gut.
 Issues in the microbiome can be caused by many things from increased stress to a poor diet.
 The tissue in our intestines is so delicate!

 The good news is that there are ways that we can help improve our gut health.
-One of the easiest ways to encourage your gut towards healing is to incorporate collagen into your daily routine.
+One of the easiest ways that may encourage your gut towards healing is to incorporate collagen into your daily routine.

 What is Collagen?